 As technology, generations in the workplace, and the economy have changed, so have the approaches to financial analysis.
 Here is an overview of the traditional approach of financial analysis, as well as the aspects of the modern approach.

-Another part of the traditional perspective to financial analysis is limiting the amount of risk that a company is exposed to – though what exactly constitutes risk varies from business to business.
+Another part of the traditional perspective to financial analysis is limiting the amount of risk that a company is exposed to – through what exactly constitutes risk varies from business to business.

 While modern financial analysis still works with income statements and balance sheets, they also typically include other factors such as cash flow statement, funds flow statement, and include ratio analysis to help better understand things like a company’s liquidity.
 Modern financial analysis is much more outward facing and concerned with diversifying the ways an organization might secure their future prosperity.